-Solihull Local Safeguarding Children Partnership (LSCP) has information to help support parents, carers and other adults in safeguarding children and young people.
+Solihull Safeguarding Children Partnership (SSCP) has information to help support parents, carers and other adults in safeguarding children and young people.

 Do you ever wonder if you are doing the best you can in your role as a parent or carer?
 If you would like to learn from the latest research into what helps and works in parenting then the Understanding your child online course may be for you.

 The course comes in 11 sections : How your child develops; understanding how your child is feeling; tuning in to what your child needs; responding to how your child is feeling; different styles of parenting; having fun together; rhythm of interaction; why sleep is important; self regulation & anger; communication & tuning in; looking back and looking forward.